 To start, take a look at what you’ll need to move and settle into your new country.
 Adina Appelbaum, creator of Immigrant Finance, says to first look at your most pressing needs like hiring an immigration lawyer or sending money back to your home country.
 Once you’ve addressed those needs, look at the basics like housing, food and transportation.

 Granted, it’s hard to estimate how much you’ll spend on variable costs like food and transportation, for example, but do your best and search online for approximate costs to arrive at a ballpark figure.

-Getting the right bank account for your needs is a crucial move because it’ll be a place where you can keep your cash and conduct everyday transactions.
+Getting the right spending account for your needs is a crucial move because it’ll be a place where you can keep your cash and conduct everyday transactions.

-The good news is that it’s relatively easy for newcomers to open a bank account.
-This is especially true with new services like Passbook by Remitly, an everyday banking account designed for multinationals.
+The good news is that it’s relatively easy for newcomers to open a spending account.
+This is especially true with services like Passbook by Remitly, an everyday spending account designed for multinationals.

 If you’re not sure where to start, look close to home.
 Akinyi Ochieng, who leads marketing and community partnerships at Nova Credit, suggests starting with your existing bank in your native country.